|Homepage:||Click to visit|

 For more information about health and insurance abroad, please click here.

-Most students live in a private student dormitory called Studentenmohnheim on Spittaler Street with another Dickinson program student not far from the Universität Bremen or in a single apartment.
+Most students live in a private student dormitory (Studentenwohnheim) called "AM Fleet" on Spittaler Street with another Dickinson program student or in a single apartment not far from the Universität Bremen.
 All apartments are equipped with bedding, cooking facilities and cookware.
 You may also choose to live in student suites (Wohngemeinschaften or WG’s) or in private rooms in town.
 Living in a WG is highly recommended, but it does involve extra work on your part.
 Interested students should contact the Program Coordinator in Bremen months before their stay and will need to look for room offers themselves.
 Should the rent be higher than in the Studentenwohnheim, you will have to cover the additional costs.

 For more information about health and insurance abroad, please click here.

-The Studentenmohnheim is on Spittaler Street, just off the Bremen campus.
+The Studentenwohnheim is on Spittaler Street, just off the Bremen campus (around 10 minutes by foot).
 The other housing options are located not far from campus.
 Bremen has an excellent public transportation system and you will have no trouble getting around.

 Full details about your housing will be sent to you from the Bremen staff as soon as it becomes available.